 Once a company understands the maturity stage of its sales function, the next step is to lay out a roadmap for achieving the operationalized state, then to rigorously execute against this roadmap to improve sales effectiveness.
 Done right, these steps can really ratchet up performance.
 For instance, our manufacturing client's realization that its sales organization was stuck in Stage 2 led to a concentrated focus on improving front-line management and coaching, better aligning quotas with expectations, improving the timeliness of metrics, and streamlining the hiring/on-boarding process.
 By pulling these levers in sync with a coordinated roadmap, the company improved overall sales productivity by more than 10 percentage points and moved to Stage 3, Accelerating for Growth.
-Another client, by leveraging Al for conversational analytics in seller-prospect conversations, was able to more precisely predict the key messages that best resonated with prospects.
-By fine-tuning the messaging and value proposition, the client was able to engage more effectively and significantly increase the probability of closing the deal.
-For another client, Al was able to identify the deals that were most likely to move forward, enabling the company to direct its resources toward these prospects.
-The result was a shorter sales cycle and improved conversion rates.

 It is important to keep in mind that there must be a systematic approach to developing the roadmap.
 There are many interrelated moving parts that must be synchronized for the organization to progress without disruption.
 Racing ahead on one dimension without correspondingly improving others will not lead to overall success.
 Becoming world class at lead generation, for example, doesn't help if sales reps are not available or are not properly incented to chase the leads.
-Similarly, implementing the right technology tools so sellers can be more effective working in a virtual environment doesn't move the needle if sales managers aren't leveraging the available data and information to lead their teams in a proven, prescribed, more hands-on way.

 One of our clients had all the right pieces in place except one: the consistent use of a CRM system for managing sales activities and pipeline performance.
 Because of this gap, management was consumed with micro-managing activities, reacting to perpetual emergencies, and revising and reconciling inconsistent numbers rather than directing and coaching their teams to achieve stronger performance.
 Once senior management realized what was happening, they established a mandatory CRM compliance program: deals that were not properly entered into the CRM system didn't exist and the salesperson was not compensated.
-They also brought in virtual selling tools, giving them the ability to better capture virtual engagement data.
-These actions got immediate results.
+This action got immediate results.